JAIN0103/RTI/README.md

 # RTI

+Due to the difficulty in searching for the answers from the Indian Government to questions asked through the RTI Act, we are currently creating a searchable database to store the Government's answers to questions on specific topics

 India Right To Information(RTI) image conversion files

 Image of document is pulled from computer and read using pytesseract